 The code as it stands is generally one that has been updated, revised, added to, and amended repeatedly so that it no longer has the clarity, ease of comprehension, and modern approach desired.
-The code has not been thoroughly updated since the Blueprint Boise comprehensive plan was written with the exception of certain overlays, neighborhood subarea plans, and similar levels of effort.
+The code has not been thoroughly updated since the Blueprint Boise comprehensive plan was written, with the exception of certain overlays, neighborhood subarea plans, and similar levels of effort.

-The City is aware of these facts and taking the necessary actions to overhaul the code and align it with stated goals and objectives including those from the Comprehensive Plan, the Mayor's office, City departments, and extensive feedback from private citizens.
+The City is aware of these facts and is taking the necessary actions to overhaul the code in order to align it with stated goals and objectives, including those obtained from the Comprehensive Plan, the Mayor's office, City departments, and extensive feedback from private citizens.

-The intent of the current code is well stated and has been a guiding principal for a generation and will likely continue as such with the next iteration.
+The intent of the current code is well stated, and has been a guiding principle for a generation.
+This will likely continue with the forthcoming iteration.

-As per the code language, the development zoning code is "to promote the public health, safety, and general welfare of present and future residents, and to bring about coordinated and efficient development that encourages affordable and fair housing, stimulates economic opportunity, and promotes diverse, inclusive communities with a variety of housing choices for residents."
+As per its own language, the development zoning code aims "to promote the public health, safety, and general welfare of present and future residents, and to bring about coordinated and efficient development that encourages affordable and fair housing, stimulates economic opportunity, and promotes diverse, inclusive communities with a variety of housing choices for residents."